Non-universality of halo profiles and implications for dark matter experiments: Limitations of this work

 \section{Limitations of this work}

 In this work, we do not consider other potential important factors to the annihilation rate, which could possibly be dominant over the halo-to-halo scatter associated with hierarchical structure formation (via the distribution of concentrations) that we have examined.
 Among them is the amount of substructure in small subhalos and streams (the ``clumpy'' dark matter component), whose contribution can boost the annihilation rate relative to that of a smooth halo, and will add to the uncertainty in the local dark matter density (\eg \citealt{kamionkowski,2010PhRvD..81d3532K}, \citealt{vogelsberger}).
 We also ignore any gravitational coupling that the differential evolution of baryonic halo component may have on the dark matter halo structure.
 Baryon influences may include gas cooling; this could cause the dark matter halo to respond to the deeper potential by ``adiabatic contraction''(\citealt{blumenthal}).
+However, strong stellar or AGN feedback could instead lead to shallowing of the dark matter potential (\eg \citealt{duffybaryons}).
 Although these effects may be important, they are beyond the scope of this study.